-Concrete contractors at Los Angeles Concrete Club uses large, flexible rubber urethane stamps to create the textured finish.
+Concrete contractors uses large, flexible rubber urethane stamps to create the textured finish.
 These are sprayed with color-release powder before stamping.

 When it comes to aesthetics, stamped concrete is hard to beat.
 It has a natural look that complements any landscaping and can make a dramatic impact on the overall appearance of your home’s exterior.
 Moreover, it’s a cost-effective alternative to pavers and can be used for walkways, patios, pool decks, driveways, and even interior floors.
 It’s easy to maintain and can last for decades with proper care and cleaning.

 Stamped concrete is a decorative finish for new or old concrete that is pressed with large rubber stamps to create a textured surface.
 It can be made to resemble natural stone, cobblestone, tile, brick, wood planks, or slate.
 The concrete is colored before it’s poured, or the color can be added later with a special coating.
 In either case, the final result is a stylish surface that looks like it was expensively installed with natural pavers or stonework.

 Modern stamped concrete is available in an endless variety of patterns and colors to match any style of home.
 Many homeowners choose a pattern that reflects the surrounding landscape or the home’s architectural style.
 Others find inspiration from a favorite piece of artwork or furniture and use this as the basis for their color selection.